Black Butte's long history began in 1910 with a tree crow's nest tower and tent. About

 one of the most unique on-site historic collections of lookouts anywhere.
 In December 2001, the

 condemned 1934 tower fell down under heavy snow.
 In 2014, the log cabin was condemned and subsequently burned in November 2016.
 A yurt is

 currently used for sleeping quarters.
+The cupola cabin is currently being restored.
 The site is listed on the National Historic Lookout Register.